 2. Cyber Attack Prevention

 Another application of artificial intelligence in banking: how it’s used to prevent major cyber attacks.
-Banks can use artificial intelligence to combat spam and phishing attempts, protect data, identify malware, establish multi-factor authentication, and even predict breaches before cyber criminals launch their attack.
+Banks may use artificial intelligence to combat spam and phishing attempts, protect data, identify malware, establish multi-factor authentication, and even predict breaches before cyber criminals launch their attack.

 Recommended: Is Mobile Banking Safe?